-Air Tour Management Plans
+Other Air Tour Management Plan Activities

 The Federal Aviation Administration (FAA) and the National Park Service (NPS) continue working together to implement the National Parks Air Tour Management Act (NPATMA).

-On April 28, May 4, and May 6, 2021, the FAA and NPS held a webinar briefing providing background information on the ATMP process and the requirements of NPATMA.
+On April 28, May 4, and May 6, 2021, FAA and NPS held a webinar briefing providing background information on the ATMP process and the requirements of NPATMA.
 You can view the briefing slides (PDF) to the State Historic Preservation Offices (SHPOs), Tribal Historic Preservation Officers (THPOs), and interested tribes.

 Court Order — Background:

-On February 14, 2019, Public Employees for Environmental Responsibility and the Hawaii Coalition Malama Pono filed a petition for writ of mandamus in the U.S. Court of Appeals for the District of Columbia Circuit seeking to have the FAA and the NPS complete air tour management plans or voluntary agreements at seven specified parks.
-On May 1, 2020, the Court granted the petition and ordered the FAA and the NPS to file a proposed plan within 120 days for bringing all twenty-three eligible parks into compliance with NPATMA within two years or to provide specific concrete reasons why it would take longer.
+On February 14, 2019, Public Employees for Environmental Responsibility and the Hawaii Coalition Malama Pono filed a petition for writ of mandamus in the U.S. Court of Appeals for the District of Columbia Circuit seeking to have FAA and NPS complete air tour management plans or voluntary agreements at seven specified parks.
+On May 1, 2020, the Court granted the petition and ordered FAA and NPS to file a proposed plan within 120 days for bringing all twenty-three eligible parks into compliance with NPATMA within two years or to provide specific concrete reasons why it would take longer.
 The agencies were also required to submit quarterly updates on their progress.